 IMHO, the Condor Ferries Liberation To Guernsey & Jersey is the best way to travel to the Channel Islands.

-The speedy Condor Catamaran has space for up to 880 passengers and 245 cars and takes around 3 hours (specific timings are dependant on the tides, which dictate when the Condor can get in and out of St Peter Port harbour) and when the weather is good, it is a smooth and quick way to get to the islands of Guernsey and Jersey.
+The speedy Condor Catamaran has space for up to 880 passengers and 245 cars and takes around 3 hours (specific timings are dependant on the tides, which dictate when the Condor can get in and out of St Peter Port harbor) and when the weather is good, it is a smooth and quick way to get to the islands of Guernsey and Jersey.

-Onboard the Condor itself you have a choice of three classes of travel.
+On board the Condor itself, you have a choice of three classes of travel.
 Ocean Traveller is the standard class with bright blue airline-style seating dotted around the boat.
-In this class, you have access to a cafeteria and some snack bars, as well as the duty-free shop that is extremely good value for spirits, cigarettes and perfume.
+In this class, you have access to a cafeteria and some snack bars, as well as the duty-free shop that is extremely good value for spirits, cigarettes, and perfume.

-Ocean Plus takes up at the entire front section of the boat and is named the “Horizon Lounge”.
+Ocean Plus takes up the entire front section of the boat and is named the “Horizon Lounge”.
 It is arguably the best choice if you are budget conscious but still want a good level of comfort and luxury.
 This lounge has the best views, spanning the front of the boat and all the way across the horizon.

-Finally, Ocean Club is a private lounge to the right side of the boat when facing forward, with enhanced reclining leather seating, table service and complimentary newspapers and hot drinks.
+Finally, Ocean Club is a private lounge to the right side of the boat when facing forward, with enhanced reclining leather seating, table service, and complimentary newspapers and hot drinks.
 I particularly like that they now offer bottled water (unlimited) in this lounge and a variety of complimentary snacks throughout the day.
-For our outward morning trip we had a pastry each.
-For our return late-night trip, we had a packet of crisps each plus an airline-style amenity kit with a blow-up neck cushion, eye mask, hand cream, tissues and ear plugs.
+For our outward morning trip, we had a pastry each.
+For our return late-night trip, we had a packet of crisps each, plus an airline-style amenity kit with a blow-up neck cushion, eye mask, hand cream, tissues, and ear plugs.
 All very useful.

-The Ocean Club also has its own (payable) food menu which is served to your table and is very good with a variety of light bites like sandwiches and hot and cold wraps as well as things like a full English breakfast, egg and chips and anything else you fancy from the cafeteria.
+The Ocean Club also has its own (payable) food menu, which is served to your table and is very good with a variety of light bites like sandwiches and hot and cold wraps as well as things like a full English breakfast, egg and chips and anything else you fancy from the cafeteria.
 While the food is not fine dining, it is delivered with a smile and is very solid and of decent quality.
+All the seats in the Ocean Club lounge have their own table and power supply, and it is nice to have table service and meals served to you on proper plates.

 Is it worth upgrading to Ocean Plus and Ocean Club on Condor?

-The price of a one-way upgrade to Ocean Plus seat from UK to the Channel Islands is currently £9.95 GBP one way.
+The price of a one-way upgrade to Ocean Plus seat from the UK to the Channel Islands is currently £9.95 GBP one way.
 The cost of upgrading to Ocean Club is £29.95 GBP.
 Without hesitation, I would recommend upgrading to Ocean Plus.
-Last summer I wrote a more detailed review of the Ocean Club on Condor Liberation if you would like to read a more detailed review about this boat which travels between Poole and the Channel Islands.
+Last summer, I wrote a more detailed review of the Ocean Club on Condor Liberation if you would like to read a more detailed review about this boat which travels between Poole and the Channel Islands.

 2. Condor Ferries Clipper

-The Condor Clipper is a conventional ferry which means it travels across to Guernsey whatever the weather (unlike the Condor Liberation which is faster but does not run in high winds).
+The Condor Clipper is a conventional ferry which means it travels across to Guernsey whatever the weather (unlike the Condor Liberation, which is faster but does not run in high winds).
 This well-equipped ship operates daily between Portsmouth and the Islands and has space for 300 passengers and over 100 cars.

 3. Flying

-You should also consider taking the train from Waterloo to Poole and then taking a short bus ride to the Condor.
+Getting to the Channel Islands from London is very easy, taking just over an hour from most UK airports.
+You should also consider taking the train from London Waterloo to Poole and then taking a short bus ride to the Condor.
 The amount of luggage you can take plus the convenience of your arrival into St Peter Port makes the Condor a viable alternative.

 While flying is arguably the fastest way to travel to the Channel Islands, it is not without its faults.
 On a number of occasions, I have flown from Southampton to Guernsey only to find myself back in Southampton.
 The same has happened to both my husband and I, flying over from Gatwick too and then back into Gatwick, having been turned away from Guernsey.